Home » Repayment » Debt Elimination » Help! I owe 500k in student loans (that’s half a million!!)

 Affiliate Disclosure and Integrity Pledge

-I recently received an email from a reader with one of the largest student loan mountains we have ever seen.
+I recently heard from a reader with one of the largest amount of student loan debt we have seen.

-Most borrowers don’t owe half a million dollars on their loans, but many borrowers face mountains of debt that seem impossible to climb.
+Although most borrowers don’t owe half a million dollars on their student loans, many borrowers still face mountains of debt that feel impossible to climb.

-If “Jake” can handle 500k in student loans, you can manage your student loan situation.
+If “Jake” can handle $500,000 in student loans, it’s a reminder that, no matter how daunting, you can manage your student loan situation, too.

 The email explaining 500k in student loans